-The Political Science Department supports the general criteria discussed in the Arts & Sciences By-Laws, Article VIII, Section B, Subsection College Service.
+The Political Science Department supports the general criteria discussed in the College of Liberal Arts By-Laws, Article VIII, Section B, Subsection College Service.
 We expect faculty members to contribute to the curricular and co-curricular goals of the College and the Political Science Department.
 We expect faculty members to make contributions beyond their teaching and scholarship.
-Specifically, collegewide and departmental service are important and required expectations for tenure and promotion.
+Specifically, college- wide and departmental service are important and required expectations for tenure and promotion.
 Moreover, we expect that a faculty member is committed to ethical professional behavior.